jphiggzz/toolkit.dev/README.md

 ### Adding New Toolkits

-Toolkit.dev's modular architecture makes it easy to add new toolkits.
+Dental.AI's modular architecture makes it easy to add new toolkits.
 Check out the [Toolkit Development Guide](./src/toolkits/README.md) for detailed instructions.

 ### Database Commands